zcaceres/MPC/Student-Handbook/StudentHandbook.md

 In the MPC, education is all cultivating these habits.
 Read more about [why we use Learning Contracts here.](https://medium.com/mpc-reads/education-is-about-habits-a27c22bc2c56)

 ####Making a Learning Contract
-Watch this intro video for how to make a great course.
+The MPC can help you if you're unsure about how to structure a learning contract.
+Other MPCers and Residents can also help you if you need it.

 ###How many Courses do I make?
 Students can make from three to six courses per term.
 This is to prevent your transcript from showing too many tiny courses, or one huge course.

 Everything that you want to accomplish should be prepared as part of these three to six courses.
-Remember that a course could have multiple components that you can fill accordingly.
+Remember that a course could have multiple components that you can fill with a variety of projects or activities.

 ###Fellows Fund
 The Fellows Fund is a personal fund that students use to secure mentors, manage their courses, and invest in their future as the creator of their own education.
 The Future Fund is entirely yours to manage.
 The MPC will not tell you how to spend it.